Winsor & Newton Artist's Water Colour Chart

 Granulation Medium gives a mottled or granular appearance to colours that usually give a smooth wash, such as Winsor Blue (Red Shade).
 By adding Granulation Medium to colours that already granulate, such as French Ultramarine, the effect is further enhanced.

-For more information on Granulation Medium, see our Water Colour Mediums section.
+For more information on Granulation Medium, see Winsor & Newton's Water Colour Mediums section.

 These colours cannot be lifted completely with a damp sponge.
 The traditional inorganic colours and earths tend to lift more easily from the paper.
 Those colours that are more likely to stain a surface are marked "St" on the Artists' Water Colour colour chart and the Composition and Permanence Table.